Hotz99/quackstagram/README.md

 **Introduction**

 Quackstagram is a minimalist version of Instagram designed for effortless image sharing and social interaction.
 Introduced as a project of the Computer Science bachelor programme at Maastricht University.
 Built using Java, it focuses on providing users with a straightforward and engaging platform to share snapshots of their lives, connect with others, and explore new content.

+**Getting started**

 The entry point for this program is App.java, located at "src/app/App.java".
 The database connection credentials are located at "src/database/DatabaseHandler.java".